-The entire earned income and net profits received and/or earned by a resident of the Taxing District is subject to this tax.
-Neither the source of the earned income or net profits nor the place where it is received and/or earned exempts a resident from the tax.
+The entire gross earned income/compensation and net profits received and/or earned by a resident of the Taxing District is subject to this tax.
+Neither the source of the earned income/compensation or net profits nor the place where it is received and/or earned exempts a resident from the tax.